Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 <img src={require('./images/liquidityNetComparison.png').default} alt="LiquidityNet1" box-shadow="none"/>

 When entering or leaving a position, its liquidity is added or removed from the **active liquidity available** for a Swap.
-The initialized Ticks store this change in available liquidity in the `liquidityNet` field.
+The initialized Ticks store this **change in available liquidity** in the `liquidityNet` field.
 The change is always stored in relation to the currently active Tick - the current price.
 When the price crosses an initialized Tick, it gets updated and liqudity that was previously added when crossing the Tick would now be removed and vice versa.

+The `liquidityGross` value represents the gross value of liquidity referencing the tick.
+This is important for the edge case that one position ends at a Tick and a second position with exactly the same liquidity value would start at the Tick.
+In this case `liquidityNet` would be **0** but `liquidityGross` would still have a value, which ensures that the Tick is not deleted from the Pool.

+To visualize liquidity in a graph, we will only need to consider the changes, so it's sufficient to fetch the Ticks with `liquidityNet` not 0.

 ### Fetching initialized Ticks

-To demonstrate another way

 To fetch all ticks of our Pool, we will use the [Uniswap V3 graph](../../../../api/subgraph/overview.md).
 To visualize active liquidity, we need the **tickIdx**, the **liquidityGross** and the **liquidityNet**.